YuusukeHashimoto/ITU-AI-ML-in-5G-Challenge_PS-031-NEC-Team-JOJO/README.md

 ## (Step3) Extraction of information about the frames that make up a video
 In this step, the video data is analyzed to obtain frame-by-frame information.

+We use [FFmpeg](https://ffmpeg.org/) in the program to extract information from the frames that make up a video.
+When this program is executed, the information of the processed video data is output in JSON format.
+The output file contains frame-by-frame information.
+In the following steps, we will use the information about frame size from this information.

 Example of run:
 ```
 Extract_FrameInformation.sh [path]